 Prospective students should be prepared to discuss their level of interest in attending Emory College and/or Oxford College as well as the coach's level of interest in having them on their team.
 Coaches may support a prospective student-athlete's application based on the student's level of interest in attending Emory University.

 A coach may ask about whether Emory University is one of a student's top choice schools.
-However, the coach cannot keep the student from visiting or applying to other schools or require them to withdraw applications from other schools as a condition of supporting your application to Emory University (unless the student is applying through binding Early Decision 1 or Early Decision 2).
+However, the coach cannot keep the student from visiting or applying to other schools or require them to withdraw applications from other schools as a condition of supporting your application to Emory University (unless the student is applying through binding Early Decision I or Early Decision II).

 Prospective student-athletes should expect Emory University coaches to be honest and forthcoming during the recruitment process.
 We also ask that students be honest and forthcoming with coaches.
 Please remember that a "verbal commitment" from a coach is not an official offer of admission.
 Admission decisions can only be communicated to students from the Office of Undergraduate Admission.

 Applying and Receiving a DecisionThere are various options for submitting an application and receiving an admission decision.
-Prospective students who have decided on their first choice may apply to Emory University as a binding applicant through Early Decision I (Deadline: November 1st; Notification: by December 15) or Early Decision II (Deadline: January 1; Notification: by February 15).
-Students may also apply under the non-binding Regular Decision admission plan (Deadline: January 1; Notification: by April 1).
+Prospective students who have decided on their first choice may apply to Emory University as a binding applicant through Early Decision I or Early Decision II.
+Students may also apply under the non-binding Regular Decision admission plan.
 For further details, please visit Admission Plans and Deadlines.